-> Bob returned to the United States on a troop ship in 1948, landing in New York City.
+Bob returned to the United States on a troop ship in 1948, landing in New York City.
 He had to travel across the country to Fort Lawton, Washington, to finish out his Army service.
-He was finally discharged after he completed his 18-month enlistment, and rendezvoused with Bob Hjellum, an Army buddy from his assignment in Trieste.
+He was finally discharged after he completed his eighteen-month enlistment, and rendezvoused with Bob Hjellum, an Army buddy from his assignment in Trieste.
 After planning what they hoped would be the adventure of a lifetime, they caught a passenger ship to Italy and made their way back to Trieste as civilians.
 The military police in Trieste often stopped them for being out of uniform.
-None of them believed that Bob and his buddy had actually returned to Trieste on their own.
+None of them believed Bob and his buddy had actually returned to Trieste on their own.

 Using benefits they earned as veterans under the GI Bill, Bob and his friend enrolled in a language school in Trieste and spent the summer studying French.
 Following the Berlitz method, French was all they heard.
 They associated words with pictures.
 “Cette couleur est rouge,” and the teacher pointed to red in the Berlitz book.
 They soon understood the meaning of the words and that was the beginning.
-They also shared a one-room apartment and lived off the $75 subsistence allowance they received each month from the GI Bill.
+They also shared a one-room apartment and lived off the seventy-five dollar subsistence allowance they received each month from the GI Bill.

 In October, the two men moved to Neuchatel, Switzerland, to continue their studies in French at the University of Neuchatel.
 They shared a rooming house with other foreign students who spoke only French.
 Before long, they were not only fluent in the language, but they also began thinking in French.
 Despite barely having enough money to live off of, they managed to travel to Paris and other cities, and even made it back to Trieste.
 When Bob’s friend married the woman he’d been dating in Trieste, Bob headed off on his own.